-When power goes out in your neighborhood, you don’t want to be caught without the electricity needed to power your appliances, lighting, and HVAC system.
-Installing a backup generator at your Frederick-area home is a great investment and can help to keep you comfortable and safe during a power-outage.
+When the power goes out in your neighborhood, you don’t want to be caught without the electricity needed to power your appliances, lighting, and HVAC system.
+Installing a backup generator at your Frederick-area home is a great investment and can help to keep you comfortable and safe during a power outage.
 Here’s a look at what factors to consider when having a generator installed at your home.

 Choosing Backup or Portable Generators

 One of the first choices to consider is whether you’d prefer a backup or portable generator.
 Portable generators may be a more affordable option in the short term, but don’t provide you with the power and convenience of a backup generator.
 Typically, portable generators will require you to run extension cords throughout your entire home.
 Additionally, they tend to be noisy and require lots of gasoline to stay running.
 Backup generators, however, are permanent installations that power your entire home quietly and efficiently.
 They connect to your home’s propane or natural gas supply, which means you can run them indefinitely until power is restored.

 In addition to being a more reliable form of emergency power, backup generators also have a number of safety and security advantages when compared to portable generators.
 Because backup generators are permanently installed in your home, there’s no risk of them getting stolen.
 Backup generators are also ideal if you have a home or business security system that relies on electricity to continue running.
 Finally, portable generators produce toxic carbon monoxide fumes that can be lethal if inhaled.
 The risk of this happening is low with backup generators since they are designed with exhaust systems.

 Finally, consider the convenience and ease with which a backup generator can protect your home.
 Portable generators need to be manually filled with fuel, and you’ll have to go through the work of running extension cords throughout your home.
 Backup generators, on the other hand, start automatically and can keep all your appliances running simultaneously as long as you need the extra power.